PecanProject/bety/Data-access.md

 #####3.
 Location Yield

-The Location Yield map
+The Location Yield map narrows model output by yield, evapotranspiration, and production cost.
+Yield and evapotranspiration can be narrowed by species and then county (displays longitude, latitude, and yield in text format) or gridded (displays state, county, and yield in a text format).
+Production cost can yield county data, as well as a least cost yield listing.
+A fullscreen button enables viewing of the map in greater detail.

 #####4.
 Traits from Sites

-This map displays all of the sites that have trait data in the database.
+The Traits from Sites map displays all of the sites that have trait data in the database.
 Clicking on the site provides the name of the site, and the species/multiple species, cultivar, and citation affiliated with that site, all of which link to more detailed information.
 The traits link connects to a full listing of traits for that site with all available information for the traits.

 #####5.
 Yields from Sites